Mailclark/bot2hook/README.md

 The test bot must now appear as connected in your Slack team.
 Talk to him, you’ll receive the events corresponding to your messages in the log channel.

-## In production
+## Configuration

-Bot2Hook is used in production to power [MailClark](https://mailclark.ai).

-We recommend you keep the `sample/` folder for future reference.
+We recommend to keep the `sample/` folder for future reference.
 Duplicate it and rename the new folder.

 ### Docker-compose file